 Hypothyroidism is when the thyroid gland is underactive.
 Your thyroid hormone production drops and your body processes slow down and change.
 Since your body needs a certain amount of these hormones to function properly, this condition can affect many different systems in your body.

+Liothyronine is sometimes used to treat hypothyroidism.
 This drug contains the synthetic form of one thyroid hormone, T3.
+Cytomel is the most commonly available brand-name version of liothyronine.

-This drug contains the synthetic form of one thyroid hormone, T4.
+Levothyroxine is used to treat hypothyroidism, replacing the thyroid hormone that is normally made by the thyroid gland.
+Levothyroxine contains the synthetic form of one thyroid hormone, T4.
 Levothyroxine is the most commonly prescribed thyroid hormone replacement drug.
-Levo-T, Levoxyl and Synthroid are brand names for the synthetic T4 hormone; Levothyroxine sodium, Novothyrox and Unithroid are generic names.
+Unithroid, Synthroid, Tirosint, Levoxyl, and Euthyrox are brand names for the synthetic T4 hormone.

 The thyroid helps to regulate metabolism.
 Metabolism is the body’s ability to break down oxygen and calories to convert to energy.